Timeless configuration space and the emergence of classical behavior: Path integrals in configuration space

+Here $\tau$ is the flow parameter of the Hamiltonian, and should not strictly speaking be thought of as \lq\lq{}time\rq\rq{}.
+In the path integral representation, paths in configuration space will be allowed to be non-monotonic in this parameter.
+Note that since one integrates over all $\tau$, the projector is parametrization independent.
+For a careful analysis of the emerging quantum mechanical description of \lq\lq{}timeless\rq\rq{} physical systems, see \cite{Dolby}.
+There, it is shown explicitly how to make sense of the probability mentioned in the introduction, of $\mu(A_2~~ \mbox{when}~B_2~| ~A_1 ~~\mbox{when}~B_1)$, in a timeless fashion (including a rebuke to Kuchar\rq{}s objection \cite{Page_summary}) and how to recover the standard quantum mechanics transition amplitude in the presence of a good clock subsystem.
+Such relational timeless interpretations are also related to Rovelli\rq{}s ideas (see \cite{Rovelli_timeless} and \cite{Rovelli_book}).

-Here, I am interested in a timeless transition amplitude for path integrals in configuration space, which is more directly applicable to the axioms and motivations of this work.
-Let me briefly review the transposition of the work of Page and others to that setting, in the particle mechanics case.
+Here, I am interested in a timeless transition amplitude for path integrals in configuration space, which is more directly applicable to the axioms and motivations of this work, as presented in section \ref{sec:summary}.
+The work of Page and others can be cleanly transposed to the path integral setting, at least in the particle mechanics case \cite{Chiou}.
+The role of records is to unify a conditional probabilities interpretation with a naive timeless Schroedinger interpretation, through a fundamental asymmetry of the volume form in configuration space, or alternatively, through special boundary conditions for the wavefunction.

-\paragraph*{ Timeless transition amplitude for path integrals in configuration space} We start with a finite-dimensional system, whose configuration space, $\mathcal{M}$, is coordinitized by $q^a$, for $a=1,\cdots, n$.
-An observation yields a complete set of $q^a$.
-Let us start by making it clear that no coordinate, or function of coordinates, need single itself out as a reference parameter of curves in $\mathcal{M}$.
-The systems we are considering are not necessarily `deparametrizable' -- they do not necessarily possess a suitable notion of time variable.
+\paragraph*{ Timeless transition amplitude for path integrals in configuration space} Let $\mathcal{Q}$ be the configuration space of a finite-dimensional system, coordinitized by $q^a$, for $a=1,\cdots, n$.
+No coordinate, or function of coordinates, need single itself out as a reference parameter of curves in $\mathcal{Q}$, curves which one might associate with the evolution of the system.
+The systems we are considering are not necessarily `deparametrizable' -- they do not necessarily possess a suitable notion of time variable applicable everywhere in configuration space.